jordancormack/jordancormack.github.io/_posts/2020-04-13-GenerativeDrone.md

 | 7    | 501.4     |
 | 8    | 517.3     |

+### First 8 Modes

+Below is a table and GIFs for the first 8 modes of both bodies.
+The first two modes look to be the same but the rest are not, as the added geometry has affected the stiffness more.

 | Mode | Body 1 Frequency (Hz) | Body 2 Frequency (Hz) |
 |:----:|:---------------------:|:---------------------:|
 |   1  |         89.48         |         94.78         |